Jin Goo: 2009–2015: Breakthrough and continued acting

 2011 was a busy year for Jin.
 Besides appearing in conspiracy thriller Moby Dick, he had a starring role as one of three desperate Joseon soldiers in The Showdown.
 He also made his stage debut as Nathan in a Korean production of the musical Guys and Dolls.

 He next starred in 26 Years, based on Kang Full's manhwa about a plot to assassinate the man responsible for the Gwangju Massacre.
 Jin had been attached to the project since pre-production began in 2008, but investors backed out due to the politically controversial content.
 Online donations from thousands of private individuals enabled filming to resume in 2012.
 Jin was the only holdover from the original cast; initially cast as the young policeman, he now played the more central role of the gangster.

 In 2013, he played the titular character in TV series Ad Genius Lee Tae-baek, a success story about a man who comes up to Seoul from the countryside armed with nothing but a high school diploma and a gift for drawing, and through sheer hard work, fights his way to become the best ad man and art director in the business.

 Supporting roles followed in thriller The Target, period blockbuster The Admiral: Roaring Currents, and nostalgic musical drama C'est Si Bon.
 In 2015, Jin starred in Northern Limit Line, a naval thriller about the Second Battle of Yeonpyeong.

 2016–present: Rising popularity

 2016 was a remarkable year for Jin Goo.
 He was cast as an elite special forces soldier in Descendants of the Sun, a romantic melodrama written by Kim Eun-sook.
 The drama was a critical and commercial success in Asia, and led to a surge in popularity for Jin.
 Later in the year, Jin starred in MBC's melodrama Night Light.

-In 2017, Jin starred in the action film One Line, where he played a legendary swindler who joins with a student (Im Si-wan) to rob a bank.
+In 2017, Jin starred in the action film One Line, where he played a legendary swindler who joins with a student (Yim Si-wan) to rob a bank.
 He then starred in JTBC's action melodrama Untouchable.

 In 2019, Jin starred in the legal drama Legal High, a remake of the Japanese television series of the same name.

 In December 2020, Jin signed with new agency Varo Entertainment.